Nandez22/CIS122/VS Code Install.md

 - **Step 5** Click `Create project', it should now appear under the 'Explorer' tab.

 # 5. Running A Project
-- **Step 1** While in the main `.cs` file of your project, press the button in the top right of the editor.
+- **Step 1** While in the main `.cs` file of your project, press the "play" button in the top right of the editor.
 > **You should see a new terminal in the bottom of the editor, if it says `Press any key to close` and doesn't go away, click on the terminal and press any key.
 After it is gone you should have a new terminal with your project's output.